OrNixz/upcycled/README.md

 ### Admin Approval:
 - An admin role oversees item approval, ensuring the quality and legitimacy of items listed on the marketplace.

+## Prerequisites
+Before you start, make sure you have the following prerequisites in place:
+1. Ensure you have [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) installed in your system.
+2. NestJS CLI.
+Install it globally by typing this command: `npm install -g @nestjs/cli`

 ## Installation